Kristin Alexander, Executive Director

 304-876-8471 • AdultPrograms@PotomacAudubon.org

-Krista Hawley began her work as the Adult Program Coordinator in September 2013.
+Krista began her work as the Adult Program Coordinator in September 2013.
 Krista moved to the Eastern Panhandle in August of 2011 after spending 12 years living overseas - 9 years on the island of Saipan, CNMI and 2 years in Suriname, South America.
 Upon moving back to the States, she has kept busy substitute teaching, tutoring and volunteering with the schools.
 While living on Saipan, Krista managed her own educational counseling business.
 She was contracted through the schools to provide a processing and educational program that enabled students to succeed academically.
 Before moving to Saipan, Krista worked for a non-profit counseling agency in Wisconsin where she successfully developed and managed a Treatment Foster Care Program.
 Krista is a Returned Peace Corps Volunteer, Suriname 1996-1998, where her main focus was Rural Community Development.
 Krista has a BA in Sociology from University of Wisconsin-Stevens Point and a Masters Degree in Social Work from University Wisconsin-Milwaukee.
 She enjoys traveling, running, reading, hiking, playing on the Potomac and spending time with her husband Nate and their three children.

 Bridget Tinsley, Land and Watershed Program Manager • 304-261-6016 • Bridget@PotomacAudubon.org

 Bridget became involved with PVAS in 2015 after moving to West Virginia from the Pacific Northwest.
 As an avid conservationist and educator Bridget quickly found a place in the PVAS community and has enjoyed meeting the wonderful volunteers, partner organizations and board members that make PVAS possible.
 Her background includes several years working as a biological field technician, teaching environmental science and Spanish, and international development work.
 Bridget received a Bachelor’s degree in Biology from Washington State University, and a Master’s degree in Natural Resource Conservation from the University of Montana.
-Bridget is a returned Peace Corps volunteer, Ethiopia 2010-2013, where she was involved with reforestation efforts, environmental education and the creation of a women’s income generation coop that produces fuel efficient cook stoves.
-She enjoys biking, hiking, travelling, cooking, reading and spending time with family.
+Bridget is a returned Peace Corps volunteer, Ethiopia 2011-2013, where she was involved with reforestation efforts, environmental education and the creation of a women’s income generation coop that produces fuel efficient cook stoves.
+She enjoys biking, hiking, traveling, cooking, reading and spending time with family.
 She and her partner Joe live in Shepherdstown with their two dogs.

 Alison Zak, AmeriCorps Volunteer • Alison@PotomacAudubon.org